 PC & Console - Game Integration Guide

-PC & Console S2S Integration Guide
+PC & Console Game Integration Guide

 Enterprise Feature: PC and Console game attribution is an enterprise feature.
 To learn more, read the PC and Console Game Attribution FAQ or contact your Customer Success Manager.